 Market appetite for investing in resource stocks is at a historically very low level.
-The price of gold declined significantly over the last three years, from U.S. \$1,664 per ounce at January 1, 2013 to U.S. \$1,062 December 31, 2015 (London fix).
-The price recovered somewhat in 2016 ending the year at U.S. \$1,159.
 Most resource companies have seen significant stock price erosion over the last four years.
 M&A activities and financing activities are also at extremely low levels.
 Globally, resource nationalism has made investors wary.
 Many major projects have been deferred or cancelled.
 There has been a continuing sell-off at the junior end of the market that is starving junior exploration companies of capital.
 Investors are looking for low-risk, near-term, high yield opportunities that the junior mining sector cannot currently provide.
+Investors tolerant of high risk/high return have moved into cannabis and Bitcoin equities.
 The Company may not be able to raise capital in these markets or, if financing is possible, it may be small to limit dilution.